Public Child Mental Health Approaches to Childhood Trauma

 Presenter: Shekhar Seshadri, MD

-Dr Shekhar Seshadri is a child psychiatrist with over 35 years of experience in the field of child mental health.
+Presenter Bio: Dr Shekhar Seshadri is a child psychiatrist with over 35 years of experience in the field of child mental health.
 He received is MD in Psychiatry from the National Institute of Mental Health and Neurosciences, Bangalore, India in 1985.
 As Former Senior Professor in the Dept. of Child and Adolescent Psychiatry, NIMHANS, his work has extended beyond the clinical population to children and child care institutions/ service providers across the country as well as the South Asia region.
 Some of his special areas of interest are childhood trauma, gender and sexuality issues and life skill education.
 Also, an artist and musician, he uses a number of creative methodologies in child mental health interventions including theatre and developmental approaches.
 Dr.Shekhar is based in Bangalore, India and is currently advisor to SAMVAD (Support, Advocacy & Mental health interventions for children in Vulnerable circumstances And Distress - A National Initiative & Integrated Resource for Child Protection, Mental Health, & Psychosocial Care), supported by the Ministry of Women Child Development, Government of India.

 Available Credit

-The International Society for the Study of Trauma and Dissociation is approved by the American Psychological Association to sponsor continuing education for psychologists.
+- 1.50 APAThe International Society for the Study of Trauma and Dissociation is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The International Society for the Study of Trauma and Dissociation maintains responsibility for this program and its content.

-The International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ISSTD maintains responsibility for this course.
-ACE provider approval period: 08/20/2021 – 08/20/2024.
+- 1.50 ASWB ACEThe International Society for the Study of Trauma and Dissociation (ISSTD), #1744, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 08/20/2024 – 08/20/2027.
 Social workers completing this course receive 1.50 continuing education credits.

-This program is eligible for 1.50 credits in the ISSTD Certificate Program.
+- 1.50 ISSTD Certificate ProgramThis program is eligible for 1.50 credits in the ISSTD Certificate Program.
+No certificate of completion is generated for this type of credit.

 Price